:: home page :: chi siamo :: costituzione :: eventi ::biografie e recensioni :: iscriviti ::biblioteca :: parlano di noi :: english page ::

 July 28th, 2006, we Block-Heads and Cineclub Fedic Poggio Bracciolini had an open-air film showing in San Quirico, near Pistoia.
 Almost 400 people were present – and the citizens of San Quirico number only 300!
 Some guest stars, such as singer Karen Jones, introduced the screening of Hog Wild and Laurel & Hardy Laughing ‘20s, both in superb 16 mm prints.

-September, 2006, we started our official web site www.ifiglideldeserto.it thanks to the enthusiasm and ability of Son David Ceccarelli, with help from the Grand Sheik for the text (there’s also an English section), and from Simone Rindi (who became webmaster in 2015) for the images.
+September, 2006, we started our official web site www.ifiglideldeserto.it thanks to the enthusiasm and ability of Son David Ceccarelli, with help from the Grand Sheik for the text (since the beginning there’s also the English section), and from Simone Rindi (who became webmaster in 2015) for the images.